Category: Africa

 • Iyi Okoroafor

 As I mentioned earlier, Nigeria is blessed with many water bodies.
-Chief among them is Niger and Benue rivers.
-There are small rivers like Cross and Argungu.
-Kainji Lake and Nigeria’s part of Lake Chad provide electric power and fish tourism respectively.
-In Igboland iyi is the name given to streams or rivers.
+Chief among them are the Niger and Benue rivers.
+There are small rivers, such as the Cross and the Argungu.
+Kainji Lake and Nigeria’s part of Lake Chad provide electricity and fish tourism, respectively.
+In Igboland, iyi refers to streams or rivers.
 Rivers are…

 • Lullaby